aoumad/Inception/README.md

 ### Dockerfile:
 - Dockerfile is a text file that contains a set of instructions for building the image, The Dockerfile specifies the base image to use, the software components to install, and the configuration settings to apply.
 - Once the Dockerfile is written, it can be used to build the Docker image.
 The Docker build command reads the Dockerfile and creates a new image based on its instructions.
 The resulting image can then be stored in a container registry, such as Docker Hub or a private registry, or it can be distributed to other developers to run on their local machines or deploy to other servers.

+### What is a registry?
+- In Docker, a registry is a storage and distribution system for Docker images, it is a server-side application that stores and manages Docker images, which can be thought of as a packaged and portable version of an application or service.
+- Docker registries allows users to share and distribute Docker images, making it easier to deploy applications on different systems and environments.
+Docker registries can be public, where anyone can access and download images, or private, where access is restricted to authorized users.

+### Docker compose

+- Docker compose is a tool that allows users to define and run multi-container Docker applications.
+It is a command-line tool that uses a YAML file to configure the services, networks and volumes required by an application.
+- With Docker compose, users can define a set of services that make up an application, specify how those services should be configured, and launch and manage them as a single unit.
+For example, a typical web application may require a web server, a database, and a catching service.
+With Docker compose, users can define each of these services in a YAML file, along with their required configuration, and launch them all together with a single command.
+- Docker Compose simplifies the process of deploying complex applications by allowing users to manage multiple containers as a single unit.
+It also provides a way to manage environment variables, volumes, and networks, making it easier to costomize and configure applications to different environments.